Easy vegan gingerbread cookies that can be made soft or crunchy. They have just the right amount of warm spices and a hint of molasses!

 Make the vegan gingerbread cookies:

-• Add the flour, spices and baking soda and mix until just combined.
-If you pinch the dough between two fingers, it should stay together without crumbling.
+• Add the flour, spices and baking soda and mix until combined.
+If you pinch the dough between two fingers, it should stick together without crumbling.
 If the dough is too dry, add 1-2 tablespoons more milk and mix through.
 If your dough is too wet, add 1-2 tablespoons more flour and mix.

-• On a lightly floured surface, roll out the dough so it is about 6mm (¼ inch) thick.
+• On a lightly floured surface, roll out the dough so it is about 6mm (1/4 inch) thick.
 Use cookie cutters to cut the dough into shapes.
 Carefully place each cookie on a lined baking tray leaving 1-inch between each of them.
 You may need to use a flat spatula to transfer them,

 • Collect the excess dough, roll it out and cut out more shapes from the dough.
 Repeat until you have no more dough.